quay/quay-operator/README.md

     imagePullSecretName: redhat-pull-secret
 ```

-Operator sets the Clair database connection string with parameter `sslmode=disable` if no option is specified in QuayEcosystem custom resource. `sslmode` option determines whether a secure SSL TCP/IP connection will be negotiated with the database server.
-If you are connecting to SSL enabled Postgresql database, set `databaseConnectionOptions` to `require`, `verify-ca` or `verify-full` [*].
-An example:
+Operator sets the Clair database connection string with parameter `sslmode=disable` if no parameters are specified in QuayEcosystem custom resource.
+In case you have SSL enabled Postgres database, or want to add other parameters, provide `key: value` pairs.
+Available parameters: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING"

+.An example:
 ```
 apiVersion: redhatcop.redhat.io/v1alpha1
 kind: QuayEcosystem